Ibiza is constantly evolving, so figuring out the best area to stay can be a conundrum for those who have never visited the island before.

 Ideal for: families, budget

-The small beach resort of Es Caná, along the coast from Santa Eulalia, was built with families in mind and houses a number of all-inclusive hotels with entertainment and kids' facilities and all at competitive prices.
-A clean, wide and shallow beach makes it perfect for the little ones.
+The small beach resort of Es Caná, along the coast from Santa Eulalia, was built with families in mind.

 Insider info

-Halfway along the promenade, Mamajuana is a top spot for authentic Mediterranean food (check out their fish dishes) in a chilled-out setting.
-If you're in search of a really special place to stay, Bless Hotel Ibiza - situated in Cala Nova, just beyond Es Caná - is the pinnacle of luxury.
+If you're in search of a really special place to stay, BLESS Hotel Ibiza - situated in Cala Nova, just beyond Es Caná - offers the pinnacle of luxury with its cliff-top views and incredible Magness Soulful Spa.

 Cala Llonga

-A stunning bay surrounded by dramatic cliffs, Cala Llonga is a sun trap of a location with hotels clustered around the long sandy beach.
+A stunning bay surrounded by dramatic cliffs, Cala Llonga is a sun-trap of a location.
+Clustered around the long sandy beach and onto the cliffs that surround it, you'll find a great array of hotels, all with quite exquisite views.

-Another resort that offers everything families require on a plate; with lots of activities to keep the kids occupied, plus plenty of bars and restaurants to keep hunger and thirst at bay.
-Cala Llonga is another safe bet for a relaxing break, with prices that won't break the bank.
-Here is our list of hotels and apartments in and near Cala Llonga
+This is another resort that offers everything families require on a plate, with its sheltered bay, which is safe for swimming and some activities to keep the kids occupied, plus plenty of bars and restaurants to keep hunger and thirst at bay.
+Cala Llonga is another safe bet for a relaxing break, with options for all pockets.
+Many couples also find this area a great option, where they are well catered for in the resort.

 Insider Info